technicalpanda/awrence/README.md

 ## Limitations

-* Your keys must be camelBack or CamelCase.
-The key "Foo Bar" will output as "foo bar".
 * Unlike the original T.E.
 Lawrence, the awrence gem is non-destructive to Hashes, Turks, or the nascent political aspirations of oppressed peoples.
 There is no Hash#to_camel_keys! form.

 # Going the other way